 Steinhoff shares hit record low

-The embattled retailer plunged almost 12% on Friday after former CEO Markus Jooste said Steinhoff’s claims against him were ‘embarrassing’
+The embattled retailer dipped a further 4.8% on Monday, having plunged nearly 12% on Friday

 19 August 2019 - 15:47